cameronjamesw/horizons_backend/README.md

 The favourite model represents an instance whereby the user can `favourite` a post, and as such the favourite model is tied to the post model in a one-to-many relationship.
 Users can favourite a post, and the have this post appear in their favourites list on their profile - a component which will only be visible to themselves.

-Within the Favourite Serializer, it is ensured that a user will not be able to 'double-favourite' a post - whereby leading to poor UX.
+Within the **FavouriteSerializer**, it is ensured that a user will not be able to 'double-favourite' a post - whereby leading to poor UX.
 This is done through using the `unique_together` field within the favourites/models.py.
 This insures that the `owner` and `post` feilds are unique together within the database and in turn prevents any duplicates.

 ### Post